Benedek-Labancz/AlphaZero_Reimplementation/README.md

 We use PyTorch and Numpy as the primary backend.

-The algorithm is applied to a custom game of repeated multi-dimensional TicTacToe, but could be easily adopted to play any other two-player perfect information game.
+The algorithm is applied to a custom game of repeated multi-dimensional TicTacToe, but could be easily adapted to play any other two-player perfect information game.

 ### Main Features